 Nevertheless, we are still left with the mystery of the identity of the founding God Viracocha and the purpose of the astronomically aligned Kalasasaya Citadel.

-The Anunnaki Ancient Alien Identity Of Viracocha and the Architects Of Tiahuanaco
+The Anunnaki Ancient Astronaut Alien Identity Of Viracocha and the Builders Of Tiahuanaco

 Viracocha is described as a fair Skinned Giant Man who brought Civilization to the people on the shores of Lake Titicaca according to Ancient Meso-American Codex.